You’ve probably seen people foam rolling at the gym or heard someone talk about the benefits.

 Don’t foam roll if you have a recent muscle injury that hasn’t healed.
 Stop rolling if it causes pain.
 Some discomfort is normal, but it shouldn’t feel painful.

-Skip foam rolling on your back
+Be careful foam rolling your back

 Foam rolling your back is a controversial topic.
 Kilgas said studies have shown rolling your middle and lower back can be beneficial and can be done without any adverse effects.
 However, it’s not for everyone.

 Performing a stretching routine or rolling your back muscles using a tennis ball against a wall is a less intense way to relieve muscle tension.
 This option may be safer and more tolerable for some people.